The democratization

 • Ass.
 Prof. Dr. Amir Fard – Southern Alberta Institute of Technology

-• Dr. Patrik Nilsson
+• Dr. Patrik Nilsson - Dugga Digital Assessment

-• Dr. Claudia Rademaker
+• Dr. Claudia Rademaker - Dugga Digital Assessment

 The project

 Dugga is committed to advancing the democratization of quality education worldwide.
 At the heart of this mission, Mnini Secondary School is set to be transformed into a Modern, Fully Digitalized Showcase School, a model for future-ready learning in Tanzania.
+Together with key partners, Dugga aims to build a coalition of innovative tech partners to create a sustainable digital ecosystem for education.

 Infrastructure Challenges